Othaiyadi Paathayilae

-Othayadi Paathayilae is a 1980 Indian Tamil-language film written and directed by A. S. Prakasam.
+Othaiyadi Paathayilae is a 1980 Indian Tamil-language film written and directed by A. S. Prakasam.
 The film stars Ganesh, one half of the Shankar–Ganesh music composing duo, in his acting debut, and Pournami.

 Plot

 The beloved postman of a village falls in love with a doctor.
 Meanwhile, he gets into trouble with a gang of bandits and fights them to save the villagers.